doitintl/doit-composer-airflow-training/src/case-study/ci-and-cd.md

 # CI and CD

 At this point, we have the DAG and plugins ready and tested.
 What's next?
 Of course, you can upload them manually to Composer and have a working environment.
-However, in a proper Airflow project, we should have CI(continuous integration) and CD(continuous deployment) built up so that the development and operation activities can be smoother.
+However, in a proper Airflow project, we should have CI (continuous integration) and CD (continuous deployment) so that the development and operation activities can be smoother.

 ## CI
 Typical CI tasks in Airflow pipelines include: